-You can start trading blue-chip companies within the share market by opening a live account for spread betting or trading CFDs.
-Please note that these are both leveraged products, therefore, this can greatly magnify any profits from the markets moving favourably in your direction, but in turn, it can also magnify the losses, as trading with leverage only requires a trader to place a deposit of the full trade value while giving increased exposure to the market.
+Spread betting, in particular, is our most popular product and allows you to trade tax-free in the UK.
+With derivative products, you do not own the asset, which offers the potential for safer investments.
+However, please note that these are both leveraged products, therefore, this can greatly magnify any profits from the markets moving favourably in your direction, but in turn, it can also magnify the losses, as trading with leverage only requires a trader to place a deposit of the full trade value while giving increased exposure to the market.

-You can trade on a variety of stocks, such as those blue-chip mentioned above, and we encourage you to carry out some thorough research on which particular blue-chip shares are well suited for you.
+We offer over 8500 shares and exchange-traded funds on our award-winning online trading platform, Next Generation, as well as all major stock indices.
+You can trade both blue-chip stocks and smaller-cap stocks, including those mentioned in this list, using our endless array of technical indicators, drawing tools and charts types for technical analysis.
+We encourage you to carry out some thorough research on which particular blue-chip shares are well suited for you.
 We have created a specific news and analysis section to keep our clients up to date with market changes and opportunities.

 Disclaimer: CMC Markets is an execution-only service provider.
 The material (whether or not it states any opinions) is for general information purposes only, and does not take into account your personal circumstances or objectives.
 Nothing in this material is (or should be considered to be) financial, investment or other advice on which reliance should be placed.
 No opinion given in the material constitutes a recommendation by CMC Markets or the author that any particular investment, security, transaction or investment strategy is suitable for any specific person.